tmeasday/edifice-forms/README.md

     <%= form_for @user, :remote => true, :html => {:'data-show-errors' => true} do |f| %>

-Now, when your users controller returns an error + an updated form with errors highlighted, we automatically replace the form with the 'errored' version.
+Now, when your users controller returns an error + an updated form with the errors highlighted, we'll automatically replace the form with the 'errored' version.
 Not a single line of Javascript required for such a common behaviour!

 rails_form.js
 -------------